-The EU Sustainable Taxonomy, the EU's ambitious labelling system for green investment, was passed on 9th December 2021 and came into force on 1st January 2022.
+The EU Sustainable Taxonomy, the EU's ambitious labelling system for green investment, was passed on July 6th and will come into force on 1st January 2023.
 It described the sustainable criteria for renewable energy, car manufacturing, shipping, forestry, and bioenergy and more, and included a "technology-neutral" benchmark at 100 grams of CO2 per kilowatt-hour for any investments in energy production.
 It is worth noting that Western and Central Europe (including Great Britain) is responsible for almost one third of current global civilian uranium demand and is a growing electricity market.